Guide to solving main issues while setting up and operating the Nemesida WAF.

 • check the size of /etc/nginx/nwaf/rules.bin file, it should not be empty.
 If you suspect a violation of the integrity of the file, you can delete it and download it again by restarting the nwaf_update service;

-• check if the request is received for processing by the Nginx web server, where the Nemesida WAF dynamic module is installed;
+• check if the request is received for processing by the Filtering node;

 • check that there are no request processing exclusion rules for the virtual host/IP address;